 For Maris Murphy, there is more to the story than what was written in case studies about her brother.

 “The research has a postscript that needs to be added,” she said.
 “That is that Kirk Andrew Murphy was Kraig and he was gay, and he committed suicide.”

 “I want people to remember that this was a little boy who deserved protection, respect and unconditional love,” his sister said.
 “I don’t want him to be remembered as a science experiment.
 He was a person.”

 – Scott Bronstein and Jessi Joseph.
 “Therapy to change ‘feminine’ boy created a troubled man, family says” CNN, (10 June 2011)

-Many autistic children who receive ABA therapy are nonspeakers.
+Many Autistic children who receive ABA therapy are nonspeakers.
 As these children age, they gain access to better communication tools.
-And when they do, these autistics often report horror stories from ABA therapy.
+And when they do, these Autists often report horror stories from ABA therapy.

 In many cases, these children don’t report their ABA horror stories until adulthood.
 It takes them that long to process the traumatic events that occurred and to realize they were wrong.

 We wish these horror stories weren’t so common, but they are.